KoheiOshioMeiji/Research-Results/README.md

 **Awards & Fellowships**

 2025/06/20 —  The Best Paper of ICAIL 2025 Doctoral Consortium Award – ICAIL 2025, The 20th International Conference on Artificial Intelligence and Law, Northwestern University, Chicago, USA.
+Travel grants($700) + Registration fee refunded

 2025/03/06 — 12th FOST Newcomer Award, foundation for the Fusion Of Science and Technology.
 Prize: JPY ¥200,000.